 List the primary tasks for each, start/end dates, what each package + rate includes, any payment details, a client testimonial, and a link to your portfolio.

-Once you have a master list of VA services you can use this to help create the packages/offerings on your Hire Me page.
+Once you have your master list of VA services you can use this to help create the packages/offerings on a website or portfolio page.

 If you don’t have a Services page of some kind it’s time to set one up.
 This can be called a “work with me” page, “hire me” page, or anything else.

 You want to give potential clients a place to view your offerings and see if you’re a good fit, as well as making it stupidly easy for them to contact you.
 The fewer clicks the better!

 Two examples of converting Service pages:

 - Check out Kristin’s Hire Me page.
-She’s a coaching client of mine and we worked on clearly defining her packages, optimizing her page, and setting her rates.
+She worked on clearly defining her packages, optimizing her page, and setting her rates.
 And because of this she recently had her best income month yet!

 - My Hire Me page is optimized for the search term “virtual assistant” so when anyone types that phrase into Google, my page is one of the first results.